 - Preheat the oven to 350º F.

-- Allow the cookies to cool
+- Allow the cookies to fully cool before frosting.

 - Add the cream filling to a piping bag and pipe the cream centers onto a cookie.
 Add another cookie on top and press down slightly.